rafaelmartins/avr-i2c-initiator/README.md

-# avr-i2c-master
+# avr-i2c-initiator

-An implementation of I2C bit-bang master for AVR microcontrollers.
+An implementation of I2C bit-bang initiator for AVR microcontrollers.

 This is useful for projects with multiple MCUs that are already implementing an I2C bus, to offload some logic from the main MCU and/or expand ports.